 - This event has passed.

-Oktoberfest in Kimberley BC, famed as the Bavarian City of the Rockies, is celebrated the first Saturday in October each year.
+Oktoberfest in Kimberley BC, the City of Festivals, is celebrated the first Saturday in October each year.
 The festival is combined with the wind-up event of the First Saturdays series.
 Visitors can enjoy the First Saturdays’ live music, theatre, high tea, art market, demonstrations, and more, right alongside the Oktoberfest activities.
 It’s one of the best days of the year to be in Kimberley!

 The Oktoberfest festivities start with mascot Happy Hans playing his kazoo while leading a parade of children into the Platzl.
 The alpenhorn sounds, the Burgermeister officially opens the festival and the dancing begins.
 The dancers are accompanied by live accordion music and beautiful Bavarian costumes add a colorful touch.